DevMountain/node-bcrypt-mini/README.md

 * If their email is in our database:
     * Use bcrypts `compareSync` method to compare the input password on `req.body` with the users `user_password`.
         * You can review use for `compareSync` <a href="https://www.npmjs.com/package/bcryptjs#usage---sync">here</a>.
-    * If the passwords match, then the user has successfully authenticated, put the user object on session (excluding their hashed password).
+    * If the passwords match, then the user has successfully authenticated, put the user object on session (excluding their hashed password) and send it to the client.
-* The user is now successfully `logged in` to your website!
+* The user can now `login` to your website!

 ### Solution